Healthdirect Free Australian health advice you can count on.

 If you notice your heart racing or beating irregularly, you should see your doctor.

-• Exercise stress test — monitors how your heart responds to different levels of physical activity.
+• Exercise stress test — This test monitors how your heart rate and rhythm respond to different levels of physical activity.

-• Echocardiogram — an ultrasound that looks at the structure of the heart valves, walls and chambers.
+• Echocardiogram — This is a type of ultrasound that looks at the structure of your heart valves, walls and chambers.

 How is tachycardia (fast heart rate) treated?

-The treatment for tachycardia depends on the type, but could include:
+The treatment for abnormal tachycardia depends on the cause, but could include:

 How is tachycardia (fast heart rate) prevented?

-If you have any concerns about your heart:
+If you have any non-urgent concerns about your heart:

 Learn more here about the development and quality assurance of healthdirect content.